 Yoga Pundit has many other gems equally incomprehensible.
 Yoga Pundit has 5000 women followers looking to him to keep them safe from spiritual bypassing and somatic dominance.
 By all accounts somatic dominance is a term YP made up.
 What’s interesting is that some of the other Yoga Police are picking it up like it’s a medical diagnosis.
 Both Yoga Police and Yoga Pundit have the YP acronym so don’t get confused.
 I will always spell out Yoga police!
 Yoga Pundit will be abbreviated due to lack of importance.
 Interestingly, YP is part of the Yoga Police!!!

-Here’s one of my favorite posts for a long time Iyengar yoga teacher and practitioner.
+Here’s one of my favorite posts on YP’s facebook from a long time Iyengar yoga teacher and practitioner.

 “Yoga Pundit, please know that the Iyengar community is reading closely what you write…Please coach us where you see appropriate.
 Please hold us accountable…”

 The Iyengar Yoga police were starting to close ranks around the Iyengar Yoga community.
 I must be careful with my posts because I am afraid the Iyengar Yoga Police will come after me!